werebus/vimfiles/README.md

 =======
 The majority of the credit here goes to [Janus][janus].
-The initial inspiration was the old Rakefile-style Janus, but the git submodule tachnique is borrowed from the new Janus.
+The initial inspiration was the old Rakefile-style Janus, but the git submodule technique is borrowed from the new Janus.

-Scrooloose's [vimfiles][slvf] repo alos provided some hints on usefull plugins.
+Scrooloose's [vimfiles][slvf] repo also provided some hints on useful plugins.

 Steve Francia's [Vim distribution][spf-13] also provided some nice tips